hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [19:06:46](#1619118406429JmIvW:gitter.im) <hiiamboris (NOT THIS ONE)>:
 > well, `round/to x 0` could return `x`, `round/to x inf or nan` - always nan

-hmm.. now that I think of it, `round/to inf inf` may also return `inf`... í ½í¸•
+hmm.. now that I think of it, `round/to inf inf` may also return `inf`... ğŸ˜•

 [19:07:06](#1619118426430bpOYt:gitter.im) <greggirwin (Gregg Irwin)>:
 `NaN` makes sense to return `NaN`.